beans

 Nutrition Profile of Chickpeas

-Chickpeas, or garbanzo beans, are rich in proteins, dietary fiber, and minerals like potassium, iron, and magnesium.
+Chickpeas, or garbanzo beans, are rich in protein, dietary fiber, and minerals like potassium, iron, and magnesium.
 Cooking one cup provides approximately 14 grams of protein and 12 grams of fiber, which can provide long-lasting energy while supporting digestive health.

 Health Benefits of Chickpeas